espinosajuanma/learning/vim/20210528020657/README.md

 May be other ways but for now this works perfect.

-1. Remove a line using `dd`
+1. Delete a line using `dd`
-1. move another line and paste the latest deleted line using `p`
+1. Move to another position and paste the latest deleted line using `p`

-Move more lines using the same method but with N lines: `3dd` and `p`
+Move more lines using the same method but with *N* lines: `3dd` and `p`